Faryaz0786/delta-demo/README.md

 # delta-demo
-this is a free class for git
+this is a free class for git.